Inspect Your Lapa To Make Sure It Is Safe

 - H4 – This timber is suitable for in-ground applications, such as fencing poles.

 The lapa support poles (posts) should not be further than 3.5m apart.
-Posts are the poles that go into the ground that holds the whole structure up.
+Posts are the poles that go into the ground and hold the whole structure up.
 The posts planted in the ground should also be specially treated poles (H4) to withstand insect and moisture damage.

-All pole posts should be a minimum of 125mm diameter at the thin end!
+All pole posts should be a minimum of 125mm in diameter at the thin end!

 The ring beam poles used to support the rafters should not be less than 125mm and should be fixed to the top of the support posts with a sharpened 16mm threaded rod driven into the top of the post.

-Furthermore, the poles used as rafters in your lapa should not have a diameter of at less 100mm at the thin end.
+Furthermore, the poles used as rafters in your Lapa should not have a diameter of less than 100 mm at the thin end.
 In addition, the rafters should not be further than 900mm apart!

 What about lightning conductors